-The Mad Ants kicked off the 2014-15 season by raising their banners from a successful undefeated championship run the previous season.
-With head coach Conner Henry still in control, and the addition of Jaren Jackson as Henry’s new right hand man, the team set out to do one thing – repeat as Champions.
-Despite a rocky first two months of the season, finishing 8-10 by the start of the New Year, the Mad Ants found their stride going into 2015, winning the first eight games on their January schedule.
-Heading into March, the team sat with a 14-5 stretch before losing their footing with a 0-5 mark to start March play.
-The Mad Ants found victory in a vital two game home and home sweep of Sioux Falls, which allowed them to finish the regular season 28-22, good for a third consecutive year with a winning record.
+The Mad Ants tipped off the 2014-15 season by raising their banners from a successful undefeated championship run the previous season.
+With head coach Conner Henry still in control, and the addition of Jaren Jackson Sr. as Henry's newest assistant, the team set out to do one thing - repeat as Champions.
+Despite a tough first two months of the season, finishing 8-10 by the start of the calendar turning to 2015, the Mad Ants found their stride going into the new year, winning the first eight games on their January schedule.
+Heading into March, the team was riding a 14-5 stretch before losing their footing with a 0-5 mark to start March play.
+The Mad Ants found victory in a vital two-game home-and-home sweep of Sioux Falls, which allowed them to finish the regular season 28-22, good for a third consecutive year with a winning record.
 With a new playoff system in effect, the Mad Ants finished second in the Central Division; grounds to qualify them for yet another playoff berth and a first round match-up with the Maine Red Claws, a team the Mad Ants finished 1-3 with on the year.
 While perfection in the playoffs was obtained last year via three 2-0 sweeps, this team was able to sweep past Maine and the Canton Charge en route to returning to the 2015 NBA D-League Championship series against no other than the 2014 D-League Runners-Up, Santa Cruz.
-Back to back Eastern Conference Championship Titles were made real, but a repeat of the D-League Championship was just out of reach with the Warriors 2-0 sweep to earn them Championship hardware.
+Back-to-back Eastern Conference Championship titles were achieved, but a repeat of the D-League Championship was just out of reach with the Warriors' 2-0 sweep to earn them Championship hardware.

 Andre Emmett, who was selected by the Mad Ants in the second round of the 2014 NBA D-League Draft, checked in for several honors in his shortened season.
 Upon being named to the NBA D-League All-Star Futures Team, Emmett was later named the game’s MVP after his 28 point, 4 rebound/steals performance.
 For the 2014 D-League Showcase, he earned a place on the Honorable Mention Team.
 He later went on to be named the D-League Performer of the Week for his January average of 28.5 points on 55% shooting.
 Later that month, Emmett earned the D-League Player of the Month Honors with his 12 starts (10-2), 27.3 points average on 52% shooting and 6.4 rebounds.